jaegertracing/jaeger/SELF-ASSESMENT.md

 ## Overview

-Jaeger is an open-source distributed tracing system designed to provide end-to-end visibility into complex, microservices-based architectures.
+Jaeger is an open-source distributed tracing system designed to provide end-to-end visibility into complex distributed architectures.
 It captures and visualizes traces of requests, allowing developers to monitor and troubleshoot performance issues within their applications.

 ### Background